MOSEK/Mosek.go/doc/source/mosek.rst

     func (*Task) GetNumParam ( partype int32 ) ( numparam int32 )

+``numparam int32``
+    Returns the number of parameters of the requested type.

 Obtains the number of parameters of a given type.